wavefrontHQ/observability-for-kubernetes/docs/operator/migration.md

 Other supported Custom Resource configuration:
 * `dataExport.wavefrontProxy.args`: Used to set any `WAVEFRONT_PROXY_ARGS` configuration not mentioned in the above table.
 See [wavefront-proxy-args.yaml](../../deploy/scenarios/wavefront-proxy-args.yaml) for an example.
-* `dataExport.wavefrontProxy.resources`: Used to set container resource request or limits for Wavefront Proxy.
+* `dataExport.wavefrontProxy.resources`: Used to set container resource request or limits for Wavefront proxy.
 See [wavefront-pod-resources.yaml](../../deploy/scenarios/wavefront-pod-resources.yaml) for an example.
-* `dataExport.externalWavefrontProxy.Url`: Used to set an external Wavefront Proxy.
+* `dataExport.externalWavefrontProxy.Url`: Used to set an external Wavefront proxy.
 See [wavefront-collector-external-proxy.yaml](../../deploy/scenarios/wavefront-collector-external-proxy.yaml) for an example.

-### Wavefront Collector Configuration
+### Wavefront Collector to Kubernetes Metrics Collector Configuration

 Wavefront Collector `ConfigMap` changes:
 * Wavefront Collector ConfigMap changed from `wavefront-collector` to `wavefront` namespace.